alexpt1/alexpt1/README.md

-# Hi, I'm Alex 👋
+# Hi, I'm Alex!

 Welcome to my GitHub repository!
-I'm Alex Peaty, an aspiring computer scientist passionate about solving complex problems.
-This repository showcases my important and recent projects, skills, and contributions to the field of computer science.
+I'm Alex Peaty, an aspiring cyber security professional.
+This repository showcases my important and recent projects and skills.

 ---

-## 🧑‍💻 About Me
+## About Me

-I am currently in my second year pursuing a degree in Computer Science and have a strong interest in software engineering, data analysis, and machine learning.
-I love exploring new technologies and adapt quickly when learning new languages and concepts, so I continuously challenge myself to learn and grow.
+I am currently in my second year pursuing a Masters degree in Computer Science & Cyber Security and have a strong interest in penetration testing, information security and forensics.
+I love exploring new technologies and adapt quickly when learning new languages and concepts, so I continuously challenge myself to learn and improve.

-### 🌱 What I'm Currently Learning
+### What I'm Currently Learning
+- Cyber Security
 - Functional Programming with Haskell
 - Machine learning and artificial intelligence
 - Web devlopment

 ### 🚀 Future Goals
+- Secure an internship in the field of cybersecurity
-- Contribute to open-source projects to solve more real world problems
+- Become a cybersecurity professional, solving real world problems and working in a team.
-- Develop a full-stack web application
-- Learn C++ and explore game development

 ---